 There is one final thing we need to touch on for you.
 Easy bruising can rarely be a sign of underlying serious problems.
 If your circumstances don’t seem to fit the circumstances we have described, you should talk to your doctor for a check-up.
 Also, if you are having any of the following, consult your general practitioner for medical advice:

 - unexplained weight loss

-- easy bruising in unusual areas such as your face
+- easy bruising in unusual areas such as your face, hands, and arms.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

 We understand that the issue with easy bruising & thin skin can be both distressing and frustrating.
 If the information we presented doesn’t help you by reducing your worry and giving you a game plan for your skin, consider seeing us in a consultation at any of our Advanced Dermatology of the Midlands clinics in Omaha, Council Bluffs, or surrounding communities.
 For any information or to make an appointment please contact us today.